calibreapp/react-live-chat-loader/README.md

 You can then include the relevant chat where you would like it to appear.

-For example, for HelpScout you would import the `HelpScout` component and add it to your application:
+For example, for Help Scout you would import the `HelpScout` component and add it to your application:

 ```jsx